-- During the Covid-19 pandemic, the opportunity to access 'Bereavement' training was offered to all schools through Learn Sheffield, where 49 members of staff have completed the module. - The Virtual School are now able to offer immediate training to new Designated Teachers, to support staff in their new role and offer additional training, should it be of benefit to them.
-Over the academic year, 25 new Designated Teachers have received log in details for the module, with further courses being accessed.
+- During the Covid-19 pandemic, the opportunity to access 'Bereavement' training was offered to all schools through Learn Sheffield.
+68 members of staff have accessed the training with 59 fully completing the module to date - The Virtual School are now able to offer immediate training to new Designated Teachers, to support staff in their new role and offer additional training, should it be of benefit to them.
+Since September 2020, 33 new Designated Teachers have received log in details for the module since the roll out of the AC Education partnership, 58 DT's have been given access to the module, with further courses being completed.
+In total, from September 2020, 178 modules have been allocated to Designated Teachers and staff who directly support CLA.
 Access to training has also been offered to 'Aspire Hub' staff, to support those children and young people in residential settings, as well as managers of residential homes with CLA.

-Costs? (amount of PP+, resources including staff time and time in kind from partners) £10k commission
+Costs? (amount of PP+, resources including staff time and time in kind from partners)